April 9, 2024

 When to Consider a DEXA Scan

 The recommended frequency of DEXA scans should align with the specific objectives of the individual’s health and fitness plan.
-For fitness enthusiasts looking to closely monitor changes in body composition, scans might be scheduled every six months to effectively track progress and fine-tune their regimen.
+For fitness enthusiasts looking to monitor changes in body composition closely, scans might be scheduled every six months to track progress and fine-tune their regimen effectively.
 In contrast, for general health monitoring or in the management of chronic conditions, annual scans may suffice to ensure that no adverse changes have occurred.

 Interpreting DEXA Results for Maximum Benefit